cbcrg/kallisto-nf/README.md

 **--transcriptome**

-* The location of the genome multi-fasta file.
+* The location of the transcriptome multi-fasta file.
 * It should end in '.fa'
-* Involved in the task: index.
+* Involved in the task: kallisto-index.
-  * By default is set to the Kallisto-NF's localization: './tutorial/data/transcriptome/trascriptome.fa' `  $ nextflow run cbcrg/transcriptome-nf --transcriptome /home/user/my_fastas/example.fa  `
+  * By default is set to the Kallisto-NF's localization: './tutorial/data/transcriptome/trascriptome.fa' `  $ nextflow run cbcrg/transcriptome-nf --transcriptome /home/user/my_transcriptome/example.fa  `

 **--primary**

-* Specifies the location of the primary reads *fastq* file.
+* Specifies the location of the primary reads *fastq* file(s).
 * Multiple files can be specified using the usual wildcards (*, ?), in this case make sure to surround the parameter string value by single quote characters (see the example below)
 * It must end in 'fastq'.
-* Involved in the task: rna-pipeline.
+* Involved in the task: kallisto-mapping.
-  * By default is set to the Kallisto-NF's location: './tutorial/data/test_1.fastq' `  $ nextflow run cbcrg/kallisto-nf --primary '/home/dataset/*_1.fastq'`
+  * By default is set to the Kallisto-NF's location: './tutorial/data/*.fastq' `  $ nextflow run cbcrg/kallisto-nf --primary '/home/dataset/*_1.fastq'`